to guide group discussion:

 2. What do you consider to be the leading cause of divorce?
 What things keep marriages strong?

 3. Unrealistic expectations of your partner set your relationship up for failure.
-Why do we sometimes have unrealistic expectation?
+Why do we sometimes have unrealistic expectations?
 How can we frame our expectations to set our marriage up for success, instead?

 4. Most marriages have a “spending spouse” and a “saving spouse?”
 Which one are you?
 Or, if you’re not married yet, which one do you think you’d be?
 List ways you might resolve the challenges of this divide.